young-geng/EasyLM/docs/llama.md

 * `num_beams`: the number of beams to use for beam search.
 * `add_bos_token`: whether to add the bos token for loglikelihood calculation and text generation.
-* `load_llama_config`: the LLaMA configuration to use.
-Can be `7b`, `13b`, or
+* `llama`: the LLaMA configuration to use.
-  `30b` or `65b`.
 * `load_checkpoint`: the checkpoint to load.
 See [the checkpointing documentation](checkpointing.md) for more details.
-* `tokenizer`: tokenizer configuration.
+* `tokenizer`: Huggingface transformers pretrained tokenizer.
 * `lm_server`: the LM server configuration.
 See [the LM server documentation](serving.md) for more details.

-## LLaMA Tokenizer
-LLaMA uses a custom tokenizer that need to be loaded during training and serving.
-Specifically, you need to set the `tokenizer.vocab_file` command line option to to be the path of the `tokenizer.model` file that in the official LLaMA checkpoint.
+* `jax_distributed`: JAX distributed configuration.
+This only needs to be set when running multi-host training on GPU.

 ## Converting the EasyLM LLaMA Checkpoint to Huggingface LLaMA Checkpoint
 To facilitate the interoperability with Huggingface transformers, EasyLM also